 The basic problem is that "culture" is not a useful category for discussing value incommensurability becuase the value incommensurability problem exists within every category of "culture" that Li implies.
-The tensions between freedom and liberty, or - to invoke a case that Chinese exceptionalists seem to focus on - between individual and collective interests, are common within "American culture" and "Western culture."
+The tensions between freedom and equality, or - to invoke a case that Chinese exceptionalists seem to focus on - between individual and collective interests, are common within "American culture" and "Western culture."
 We argue about them all the time.

 To avoid this obvious reality, Li has to conjure straw men: